-Conservation Sudbury (Nickel District Conservation) is one of Ontario's 36 community based, watershed stewardship agencies.
+Conservation Sudbury is one of Ontario's 36 community based, watershed stewardship agencies.
 Our main goal is to ensure healthy interaction between the watersheds, the natural environment and the local economy.
-Our area of jurisdiction includes the watersheds of the Wanapitei, Vermilion and Whitefish Rivers.
+Our area of jurisdiction includes the watersheds of the Wahnapitae, Vermilion and Whitefish Rivers.
 We provide important conservation services primarily within the City of Greater Sudbury in a total watershed area of approximately 9,150 square kilometres.

 We operate based on specific principles: